Missouri Online Divorce

 The first step of the process is to ensure you meet the state's residency requirements to file for divorce in Missouri.

 All divorces in Missouri are filed as "no-fault" divorces.
-This means at least one spouse claims that there is an irretrievable breakdown in the marriage and no reasonable expectation of reconciliation.
+This means that at least one spouse claims that there is an irretrievable breakdown in the marriage and no reasonable expectation of reconciliation.

 [Missouri Rev. Statute §452.305].